johndonneUZH/assignments/SoCo_HS24-group_66-a3/README.md

 Path stagedFilesPath = repoInfo.get("staged_files");

 ### God.java
-Description: God is a utility class responsible for displaying messages and handling user interactions.
+God is a utility class responsible for displaying messages and handling user interactions.
 It centralizes logging and feedback mechanisms for better consistency across the system.

 Usage: This class is typically called internally by other classes to:
     - Display success, warning, or error messages.